dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/infiniband.rst

 * Where ``ib_monitor_password`` is the mandatory password required while running the initial configuration wizard on the Infiniband switch.

-* Where ``ib_default_password`` is the password used to authenticate into factory reset/fresh-install switches.

-* Where ``ib_switch_type`` refers to the model of the switch: HDR/EDR

 .. note::

  * ``ib_admin_password`` and ``ib_monitor_password`` have the following constraints:

     * Passwords should contain 8-64 characters.

-    * Passwords should be different than username.
+    * Passwords should be different from username.

-    * Passwords should be different than 5 previous passwords.
+    * Passwords should be different from 5 previous passwords.

     * Passwords should contain at least one of each: Lowercase, uppercase and digits.

  * The inventory file should be a list of IPs separated by newlines.
-Check out the ``switch_inventory`` section in `Sample Files <https://omnia-documentation.readthedocs.io/en/latest/samplefiles.html>`_
+Check out the ``switch_inventory`` section in `Sample Files <https://omnia-doc.readthedocs.io/en/latest/samplefiles.html>`_

+* Where ``ib_default_password`` is the password used to authenticate into factory reset/fresh-install switches.

+* Where ``ib_switch_type`` refers to the model of the switch: HDR/EDR/NDR